Digital lidar for autonomous vehicles

 Digital lidar sensors use semiconductor-based lasers and detectors that allow for the lidar system to be integrated into a single application specific integrated circuit (ASIC).
 These semiconductor detectors are based on single photon avalanche diode (SPAD) detectors which are able to count individual photons received from the laser emitter.
 Legacy analog lidar sensors, including both MEMS and other spinning sensors, use APDs or SiPM detectors which measure the strength of the light signal, but cannot count individual photons.
-These detectors measure intensity less accurately, need regular recalibration, and are highly susceptible to failure from shock and vibration.
+Legacy analog detectors measure intensity less precisely, need regular recalibration, and are highly susceptible to failure from outdoor use.

 Cameras and lidar sensors, along with radars, form a complementary suite of sensors used for autonomous driving.
 Cameras provide extremely high resolution and long-range imagery but have challenges in perceiving object depth information and in handling situations with low light, glare, or heavy shadows.
 Radar provides low-cost, low-resolution depth information, but can struggle to reliably identify motionless objects or distinguish between two objects in close physical proximity.
 These are areas where lidar excels and complements cameras and radar.

 Lidar sensors produce 360º high-resolution imagery with accurate depth information while maintaining consistent performance independent of lighting conditions.
 When using a combination of lidar, cameras and radar, autonomous vehicles are able to create an accurate 3D representation of the roadway and all objects and obstacles around the vehicle.